jgbharris/project-0/readme.md

 ## Description

 Two player game - aim is to achieve four in a row on a board of 7 x 6.
 The game was designed to have a 1980's arcade game look and feel.
+I used fonts from font squirrel to create the pixelated text.

 ![Imgur](http://i.imgur.com/vctMCEq.jpg)
 ![Imgur](http://i.imgur.com/2Btrt1K.png)